 The leg extension machine is one of the most useful pieces of equipment in any gym.
-Plenty of people still ask the question however, is the leg extension bad for your knees?
+Unfortunately plenty of people still ask the question, is the leg extension bad for your knees?

 In this post we take a look at the evidence to give you a definitive answer.